-“Doc, I’ve been getting worse headaches every time I pull the rabbit out of the hat,” said Tony.
+“Doc, I’ve been getting worse headaches,” said Tony.
 “The dope you gave me helped, but it doesn’t help anymore.
 I need something to keep my head screwed on straight.”

 Dr. Baird ate his beef while he listened to Tony.
 He knew he was going to have to get him back to the office, but he wanted to finish his lunch first.
 He had an enormous fondness for delicious food.
 He was willing to miss dessert, but wasn’t willing to walk away from his entrée.

 “Drink a little more water, and we’ll go in a few minutes, as soon as you’ve cooled down.
 I’m sure we’ve got something that will help you,” said the psychiatrist, lifting another forkful of Sangue De Boeuf to his mouth.